VGuowei/CO1111/README.md

-# CO1111
+# CO1111 Assignment 2 – Research Experiment
-Worksheet 10

 ## This is the computer challenge module

-I have install the Github on my Webstore